We provide offline, online and recorded lectures in the same amount.

 India’s continuing two-front conundrum By, Jayant Prasad, a former diplomat, served as Director General of the Institute for Defence Studies and Analyses0 Context Since 1959, when India-China relations sharply deteriorated, India has known that it has two geopolitical adversaries.
 Recently, India’s Chief of the Army Staff, General Manoj Mukund Naravane, reassuringly said in May at the Institute for Defence Studies and Analyses that the Indian Army remains “alive&

-China policy lacks perspicacity By, Mohammed Ayoob is University Distinguished Professor Emeritus of International Relations, Michigan State University # There is a resemblance between what is going on now on the India-China border with the events in the run-up to the 1962 war.
-The debacle in that war was rightly blamed on the Nehru government for its military unpreparedness and for its inability to fathom China’s larger strategic objectives. # With India much better prepared now
+China's policy lacks perspicacity By, Mohammed Ayoob is a University Distinguished Professor Emeritus of International Relations, at Michigan State University # There is a resemblance between what is going on now on the India-China border with the events in the run-up to the 1962 war.
+The debacle in that war was rightly blamed on the Nehru government for its military unpreparedness and for its inability to fathom China’s larger strategic objectives. # With India much better p

-Greater Male Connectivity project Context: India announces $500 mn package for the Maldives India has announced its support in the implementation of the Greater Male Connectivity project (GMCP in the Maldives).
-The financial package comprises of a new Line of Credit (LoC) of USD 400 million and a grant of USD 100 million.
+Greater Male Connectivity project Context: India announces $500 mn package for the Maldives India has announced its support for the implementation of the Greater Male Connectivity project (GMCP in the Maldives).
+The financial package comprises a new Line of Credit (LoC) of USD 400 million and a grant of USD 100 million.
 New connectivity measures for the Maldives, including air, sea, intra-island and telecommunications, have been announced by India.
-It is an effort to help Mald
+It is an effort to help Maldiv

 Major challenges to India’s Neighbourhood First Policy Context: GS-Paper II- India’s Foreign Policy, International relations This year, India faced a trifecta of challenges in its neighbourhood from China: The COVID-19 pandemic, The growing competition for influence in South Asia, and Aggressive actions at the Line of Actual Control (LAC) by China’s People's Liberation Army (PLA).
 How has India helped tackle the regional COVID-19 challenge?
 The